JPPunk/Web-crawler-and-screenshots/README.md

-# Web-crawler-and-screenshots
+# Web-crawler
-Save the screenshots of all the webpage that we crawled from some seed URLs.
+We can select the level of the URLs.